National Taxpayer Advocate Erin Collins warned in her

 "For the significant majority of taxpayers who file their returns electronically, who include their direct deposit information, and whose returns are not stopped by IRS processing filters, the process will be seamless," Collins wrote.
 "Their returns will be processed quickly, and if they are due a refund, they will receive it without delay."
 However, she added, "the success of the filing season will be defined by how well the IRS is able to assist the millions of taxpayers who experience problems."

 Last year, the IRS processed over 165 million individual income tax returns.
 Around 94% were submitted electronically, and 6% (about 11 million) were filed on paper.
 Approximately 104 million taxpayers (63%) received refunds, with an average refund amount of $3,167.
-While most refunds were issued in a timely way, about 3.6 million taxpayers received their refunds beyond the IRS's normal processing time, with an average wait time of 7 weeks for e-filers and 14 weeks for paper filers.
+While most refunds were issued in a timely way, about 3.6 million taxpayers received their refunds beyond the IRS's normal processing time, with an average wait time of seven weeks for e-filers and 14 weeks for paper filers.

 In addition, Collins noted that longstanding delays in resolving identity theft victim assistance cases remained during 2025, with hundreds of thousands of taxpayers waiting an average of more than 21 months for the IRS to resolve their cases and issue refunds due.
-Especially for lower income taxpayers, these delays can create or exacerbate financial hardships.
+Especially for lower-income taxpayers, these delays can create or exacerbate financial hardships.
 Collins has previously called these delays "unconscionable," and her report reiterates a previous recommendation to keep IDTVA employees focused exclusively on identity theft casework until the average case resolution time is reduced to 90 days.

 The report found the combination of staffing reductions and significant retroactive changes in the tax law has created challenges for both taxpayers and the IRS.
 Reductions were made in virtually all IRS functions, including Taxpayer Services, as shown in the following table: